shenxiangzhuang/beer/docs/index.md

-# Thorn Bird: Challenging Problems in Probability and Statistics
+# Beer: Challenging Problems in Probability and Statistics